taylorwilsdon/reddacted/README.md

 ![GitHub commit activity](https://img.shields.io/github/commit-activity/w/taylorwilsdon/reddacted)

 ## What is reddacted?
-**Automated, performant digital footprint analysis leveraging llms, sentiment analysis & pii detection insights into your true privacy** · *For aging engineers who care about their future political careers* 🏛️
+**Automated, highly performant privacy analysis leveraging llms, sentiment analysis & pii detection to provide insights into your true privacy & bulk remediation**

+· *For aging engineers who want to protect their future political careers* 🏛️

-- Clean up your online footprint without blowing away everything, analyze the content of comments to identify anything that might be likely to reveal PII that you may not want correlated with your anonymous username and perform sentiment analysis on the content of those posts.
+🛡️ **PII Detection** - Analyze the content of comments to identify anything that might be likely to reveal PII that you may not want correlated with your anonymous username and perform sentiment analysis on the content of those posts
-- Easy, lazy, self hosted - the way an aging former engineer with a career doing things right at the enterprise cale would clean up your dirty laundry.

-🛡️ **PII Detection** - Find potential personal info leaks in comments using AI/Regex

-🤫 **Sentiment Analysis** - Understand the emotional tone of your Reddit history
+🤫 **Sentiment Analysis** - Understand the emotional tone of your Reddit history, combined with upvote/downvote counts & privacy risks you can choose which posts to reddact based on a complete picture of their public perception

 🔒 **Zero-Trust Architecture** - Client-side execution only, no data leaves your machine unless you choose to use a hosted API.
-Fully compatible with all OpenAI compatible endpoints.
+Fully compatible with all OpenAI compatible endpoints

-⚡ **Self-Host Ready** - Local: You can use any model via Ollama, llama.cpp, vLLM or other platform capable of exposing an OpenAI-compatible endpoint.
+⚡ **Self-Host Ready** - Easy, lazy, completely local: You can use any model via Ollama, llama.cpp, vLLM or other platform capable of exposing an OpenAI-compatible endpoint.
 LiteLLM works just dandy. • Cloud: OpenAI-compatible endpoints

-📊 **Smart Cleanup** - Preserve valuable contributions while removing risky content
+📊 **Smart Cleanup** - Preserve valuable contributions while removing risky content - clean up your online footprint without blowing away everything

 ## Table of Contents
 - [What is reddacted?](#what-is-reddacted)